More red ink: US budget deficit through July hit $2.54T | Business

 For the 10 months from October through July, the government reported that its revenues totaled a record $3.32 trillion for the period.
 That was an increase of 17.5% from the same period a year ago when millions of people were out of work and the country was struggling to emerge from the pandemic-triggered recession.

+Collection of corporate taxes were up 61% so far this year to $324 billion as many companies saw rising profits as the country re-opened.

-Spending for the first 10 months of the budget year totaled a record $5.86 trillion, up 4% from the same period a year ago, although many categories of spending have started to decline recently as support programs wind down.
+Spending for the first 10 months of the budget year totalled a record $5.86 trillion, up 4 per cent from the same period a year ago, although many categories of spending have started to decline recently as support programs wind down.

+Labour Department spending declined to $30 billion in July, from $80 billion in July 2020, a drop largely due to a decline in unemployment benefits as more Americans found jobs and many states phased out their expanded unemployment benefits ahead of their September cutoff.

+The deficit for July totalled $302.1 billion, a record for the month and up from a deficit of $63 billion in July 2020.
+However, the comparison was skewed by a delay in the tax deadline that boosted revenue from individual and corporate taxes that normally the government would have collected earlier in the year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)